kaixinishappy/summer2026-intern-thesis-kai/README.md

 - **Wave 2 sub-index** = Wave-2 search interest + EDGAR AI intensity
 - **Composite FDI** = weighted blend (weight configurable)

-Turning points are detected on each sub-index's **12-month momentum** using PELT (`ruptures`).
-Instead of attaching a p-value to each one, every turning point is scored for **stability**: the share of a parameter grid (penalty × momentum window) that also finds it.
-A turning point that survives most settings is a real regime change; one that only appears at a single exact setting is fragile.
-Each sub-index is re-standardised to unit variance after averaging its inputs, so PELT's penalty means the same thing regardless of how many raw signals feed a given wave (Wave 1 now averages three, Wave 2 still averages two).

-> **Why not a Chow test?** An earlier version ran a classical Chow test at each
-> PELT-detected break and reported an F-stat / p-value.
-That was dropped: the
-> break date is *estimated* from the same data the Chow test then evaluates
-> (textbook pre-test bias, so the p-values overstated significance), and the
-> 12-month momentum transform induces serial correlation that violates the test's
-> iid assumption.
-The stability sweep needs no distributional assumption and is
-> easier to defend to a non-technical audience — "this turning point holds no
-> matter how we set the knobs" beats "F = 17.3."

-Two standalone checks ask whether the headline findings survive beyond the hand-picked sample and the specific method:
-`collect_edgar_marketwide.py` reruns the EDGAR "agentic" query with no company filter across every SEC 10-K filer; `collect_market_marketwide.py` compares a fintech-sector ETF (FINX) against a bank-sector ETF (KBWB) instead of the 7 tickers.
-Neither feeds into the composite FDI — they're validation charts, not additional index inputs.
+Turning points are detected on each sub-index's 12-month momentum with PELT (`ruptures`).
+Each is assigned a stability score: the share of a penalty × momentum-window grid that also identifies it.
+This distinguishes robust regime changes from breaks that only occur under one exact parameter setting.

+Two standalone checks test generalisability without entering the composite FDI:
+`collect_market_marketwide.py` compares FINX with KBWB rather than the selected seven tickers, and `collect_edgar_marketwide.py` repeats the agentic-AI query across all SEC 10-K filers.

 ## Repository layout